anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 CONFIGURING MULTIPLE INSTANCES
 ==============================

-Since version 3.0.0, SeedDMS can be set up to run several parallel instances sharing the same source but each instance has its own configuration.
-This is quite useful if you intend to host SeedDMS for several customers.
-This approach still allows to have diffenrent version of SeedDMS installed and will not force you to upgrade a customer instance, because other instances are upgraded.
+Since version 3.0.0, SolutionDMS can be set up to run several parallel instances sharing the same source but each instance has its own configuration.
+This is quite useful if you intend to host SolutionDMS for several customers.
+This approach still allows to have diffenrent version of SolutionDMS installed and will not force you to upgrade a customer instance, because other instances are upgraded.
 A customer instance consists of
-1. a directory containing mostly links to the SeedDMS source and a configuration file
+1. a directory containing mostly links to the SolutionDMS source and a configuration file
 2. a directory containing the document content files
 3. a database

-1. Unpack the SeedDMS distribution
+1. Unpack the SolutionDMS distribution
 ----------------------------------

 Actually there is no need to set up the database at this point but it won't hurt since you'll need one in the next step anyway.
-The sources of SeedDMS can be anywhere you like.
+The sources of SolutionDMS can be anywhere you like.
 The do not have to be in you www-root.
 If you just have access to your www-root directory, then put them there.